DSylejmani/sudoku-validator/README.md

 All of the test cases that you send via CSV format are being read and evaluated using my solution.

 ## running the code
-To run the program just run the Sudoku.java located inside the src folder.
+To run the program just run the SudokuValidator.java located inside the src folder.
 Running the program will display:
 - The file that is being tested
 - The Sudoku itself
 - The expected value